 Therefore, Uber attracts two key players:

-Let’s start from Uber first side of the marketplace, its drivers.
+Let’s start with Uber’s first side of the marketplace, its drivers.

-In a series of posts from Uber blog entitled “Why I drive,” several drivers explain why they do it.
+In a series of posts from Uber’s blog entitled “Why I drive,” several drivers explain why they do it.
 For instance, Susan explains: